palantir/foundry-platform-python/docs/v2/Ontologies/models/ContainsAnyTermQueryDict.md

 # ContainsAnyTermQueryDict

 Returns objects where the specified field contains any of the whitespace separated words in any order in the provided value.
 This query supports fuzzy matching.
+Allows you to specify a property to query on by a variety of means.
+Either `field` or `propertyIdentifier` must be supplied, but not both.

 ## Properties